 Closing will occur in no less than 45 days, unless all parties agree to a shorter timeline.
 The most important provision for the borrower is that if the servicer participates in the HAFA program, and the first and second lien holders accept the incentives, then there can be no deficiency judgment.
 As with any other debt forgiveness, the servicer will issue any deficiency on IRS Form 1099C and may be taxed as income.
 As mentioned previously, see the Bills.com resource Mortgage Forgiveness Debt Relief Act to learn how to avoid taxes on forgiven mortgage debt.

 Read the supplement directive mentioned above for the program terms and conditions for purchaser obligations.

 For example, the sale and purchase must be an "arms-length" transaction, which means that the buyer and seller must not be related by marriage, family, or commercial enterprise.
 The buyer also agrees not to sell the property for 90 days after closing.
 The 10-day time period is a great improvement because it has been common for purchasers to wait months for servicers to review offers.

-Review the current Making Home Affordable press releases when considering the sale or purchase a property subject to HAFA to see if any recent changes to HAMP or HAFA effect you.
-The official Making Home Affordable and HAMP Web sites also provide current and creditable information.
+If you are considering the sale or purchase a property subject to HAFA, check to see if any recent changes to HAMP or HAFA affect you.
+The official Making Home Affordable and HAMP websites provide current and creditable information.